 Desperate to regain their former status City have remained full-time despite dropping into the sixth tier.
 This should provide a healthy advantage but also brings added pressure and expectation – Watson is the seventh manager in five seasons.

 Watson is happy to face up to that expectation.
 “This season is far from over,” he said.
 “They seem to have lost their way a bit, but the ability here far exceeds where they are in the league.
 There are 17 games left, can we put enough wins together to have a real dash at it?”

 For more on York City please visit: https://www.yorkcityfootballclub.co.uk/

 For more on the Vanarama National League visit: http://www.thenationalleague.org.uk/

-For great deals on cars and vans see: http://www.vanarama.co.uk/
+For great deals on van and car hire and leasing: http://www.vanarama.co.uk/